sjcode236/fin/follow/subscriptions.md

-==check Gdrive for more subscriptions
+❗==check Gdrive for more subscriptions